Skip to Main Content

 • Forward-facing car seat– Children who have outgrown their rear-facing car seat should be placed in a forward-facing car seat.

-• Booster seat -Children who have outgrown their forward-facing car seat should be placed in a booster seat until they are at least 4 foot 9 inches tall.
+• Booster seats are for kids who have outgrown forward-facing car seats.
+They should use a booster seat until they reach a height of 4 feet 9 inches.

 Seat belt- Children who have outgrown their booster seat should use a seat belt that fits properly.